cloudsftp/blog/content/posts/RAnT_One/index.md

 The second parameter is called the `parameter_adapter`.
 It translates scan vectors into an initial state and parameters.
-Again, the library provides implementations for the most common use case --- linearly distributed changes to one or multiple parameters, respectively.
+Again, the library provides implementations for the most common use case --- linearly distributed changes to one or two parameters, respectively.
 - `ParameterAdapter1DEven`
 - `ParameterAdapter2DEven`